-- 6. Child with a Disability.
+4. Child with a Disability.
 A dependent child with a disability is an eligible employee's child or grandchild regardless of marital status, who was covered and then disabled prior to the limiting age or any other limiting term required for dependent coverage and who continues to be incapable of self-sustaining employment by reason of developmental disability, mental illness or disorder, or physical disability, and is chiefly dependent upon the employee for support and maintenance, provided proof of such incapacity and dependency must be furnished to the health carrier by the employee or enrollee within thirty one days of the child's attainment of the limiting age or any other limiting term required for dependent coverage.
-The dependent with a disability is eligible to continue coverage as long as s/he continues to be disabled and dependent, unless coverage terminates under the contract. - 7.
-Qualified Medical Child Support Order.
-A child who would otherwise meet the eligibility requirements and is required to be covered by a Qualified Medical Child Support Order (QMCSO) is considered an eligible dependent. - 8.
+The dependent with a disability is eligible to continue coverage as long as they continue to be disabled and dependent, unless coverage terminates under the contract.

+- 5. Qualified Medical Child Support Order.
+A child who would otherwise meet the eligibility requirements and is required to be covered by a Qualified Medical Child Support Order (QMCSO) is considered an eligible dependent. - 6.
 Child Coverage Limited to Coverage Under One Employee.
 If both spouses work for the State or another organization participating in the State's Group Insurance Program, either spouse, but not both, may cover the eligible dependent children or grandchildren.
 This restriction also applies to two divorced, legally separated, or unmarried employees who share legal responsibility for their eligible dependent children or grandchildren.

-- D. Continuation Coverage.
+A member in the State's Group Insurance benefits may only be covered once, by one parent or guardian. - D. Continuation Coverage.
 Consistent with state and federal laws, certain employees, former employees, dependents, and former dependents may continue group health, dental, and/or life coverage at their own expense for a fixed length of time.
 As of the date of the adoption of this Plan, state and federal laws allow certain group coverages to be continued if they would otherwise terminate due to: - a. termination of employment (except for gross misconduct); - b. layoff; - c. reduction of hours to an ineligible status; - d. dependent child becoming ineligible due to change in age, student status, marital status, or financial support (in the case of a foster child or stepchild); - e. death of employee; - f. divorce or legal separation; or - g. a covered employee's enrollment in Medicare.